magento/merchdocs/src/shipping/magento-shipping-pre-packaged.md

 ![]({{ site.baseurl }}{% link images/images/mag-shipping-packaging-example2.png %}){: .zoom}
 _Shipping Example_

-When a package that contains a `pre-packaged` product is deleted, the package can be re-assigned by clicking **Pre-Pack**.
+When a package that contains a `Pre-Packaged` product is deleted, click **Pre-Pack** to re-assign the package.

 ![]({{ site.baseurl }}{% link images/images/mag-shipping-packaging-example3.png %}){: .zoom}
 _Shipping Example_

-### FAQ
+### Additional Notes

-1. What happens when a customer purchases multiple products that have packaging assigned?

-    _When fulfilling the shipment, each item will be separated into it’s defined, respective package._
+- When shipping an order with multiple items that have a packaging assigned, each item will be separated into it’s defined, respective package.

-2. What happens when multiples of the same product is purchased in a single order?

-    _The packaging logic does not aggregate items into a single package, thus each item will fulfill in a separate package._
+- When an order contains multiple of the same item, the packaging logic does not aggregate items into a single package, thus each item will fulfill in a separate package.

-3. Can I change the packaging of a Pre-Packaged item while I’m fulfilling a shipment?

-    _Yes, either the dimensions of the package can be overwritten or the package can be deleted, allowing the product to be allocated to a different package._
+- When fulfilling a shipment for items with a defined packaging, you can change the packaging.
+Either the dimensions of the package can be overwritten or the package can be deleted, allowing the product to be allocated to a different package.

-4. Can I add other products into a Package containing a Pre-Packaged item?

-    _No, the adding of any additional products into a_ `Pre-Packaged` _package is prevented._
+- When fulfilling a shipment for items with a defined packaging, you cannot add other products into a package containing a item with a defined packaging.
+Adding of any other products into a `Pre-Packaged` package is prevented.